 How to calm your dog down during storms, fireworks, etc

-Ideally the dog has a sanctuary spot to go such as a crate, comfortable bed, or favorite room.
+Ideally, the dog has a sanctuary spot to go, such as a crate, comfortable calming dog bed, or favorite room.

-Note that this safe spot is the dog’s retreat during nervous times and is a strong reason why that spot should never be associated to any kind of punishment.
+Note that this safe spot is the dog’s retreat during nervous times and is a strong reason why that spot should never be associated with any kind of punishment.

 Should you love or hug your dog through the fear?